0xsneak/basicDEXArbBot/README.md

 Getting frontrun is an issue, I suggest using less popular chains to do this on.

 It doesn't scale well at all.

+# Thanks

+Thanks to James Bachini for his tutorial and guidance on this subject.